skedgo/tripgo-api/docs/extensions.md

 To enhance our platform with more information, we defined an [Info](https://skedgo.github.io/TSP-APIs/info/) API, which allows:

  - Reporting real-time events on a given location or area.
 The model follows GTFS-R standard and will be added to our platform responses accordingly.
- - integrating bike lanes, which will be used by our cycling results to prioritize those paths.
+ - Integrating bike lanes, which will be used by our cycling results to prioritise those paths.

 ---